grame-cncm/faustdoc/src/manual/osc.md

 faust2jaqt -osc noise.dsp
 ```

-When the generated application is ran from the command line:
+When the generated application is run from the command line:

 ```
 ./noise
 ```

-various information is printed in the standard output, including:
+various pieces of information are printed to standard output, including:

 ```
 Faust OSC version 0.93 application 'noise' is running on UDP ports 5510, 5511, 5512